Shark attack in Western Australia: One person is missing - ExBulletin

 Millachip and his wife visited the beach two to three times a week, she said.
 He was an avid swimmer, cyclist and runner who completed six Iron Man races.

-off an Australian beach in September this year that resulted in the death of a man in his 20s.
+Another shark attack on an Australian beach in September this year, which resulted in the death of a man in his 20s.

 Australia ranked second only to the United States in the number of unprovoked shark encounters with humans in 2019, according to the University of Florida International Shark Attack Dossier, Reuters reported.